funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::: tab src/app.module.ts

-Next import the `WalletModule` into your `app.module` or in another module you will be using the wallet components.
+Next, import the `WalletModule` into your `app.module` or in another module you will be using the Wallet components.
 This should be imported in the `imports` array.

 ```ts
 import { NgModule } from '@angular/core';